crate/cratedb-guide/docs/integrate/powerbi/service.rst

 Publish the report
 ------------------

-With your report created on Power BI desktop, you can now publish it to the online Power BI service.
+With your report created on Power BI Desktop, you can now publish it to the online Power BI service.
 First, click the *Publish* button in the ribbon.
 Next, choose a destination to publish to: